StringCursor Module

 cursor:move:<id>{ x: number; y: number; } (normalized)Normalized coordinates change beyond epsilonDrive DOM transforms, shaders, or analytics samples

-cursor:end:<id>nullPointer stops moving or leaves the elementFade out hover embellishments
+cursor:end:<id>nullPointer stops moving (settles below epsilon)Fade out hover embellishments

-cursor{ x: number; y: number; stepX: number; stepY: number; }Global cursor state changesSync the custom pointer, broadcast to a state store
+cursor{ x: number; y: number; stepX: number; stepY: number; }Global smoothed cursor position changesSync custom cursor portals, broadcast to state store

 stringTune.on('cursor:move:cta', ({ x, y }) => {